uiwjs/react-json-view/core/README.md

   enableClipboard?: boolean;
   /** Display for quotes in object-key @default " */
   quotes?: "'" | '"' | '';
+  /** When set to true, all nodes will be collapsed by default.
+Use an integer value to collapse at a particular depth. @default false */ collapsed?: boolean | number;
   /** Callback function for when a treeNode is expanded or collapsed */ onExpand?: (props: {
     expand: boolean;